 The survival rate for the majority of patients with non-muscle invasive bladder cancer (NMIBC) is favorable; however, the rates of recurrence and progression to muscle-invasive bladder cancer (MIBC) are important surrogate endpoints for overall prognosis, as these are major determinants of long-term outcome.
 The recurrence and progression probability rates depend on several clinical and pathologic factors.
 Therefore, the ability to predict risk of recurrence and progression and treat the disease appropriately is important.
 This guideline provides a risk-stratified clinical framework for the management of NMIBC.
 Please also refer to the associated Non-Muscle Invasive Bladder Cancer Treatment Algorithm.

 The systematic review utilized in the creation of this guideline was completed in part through the Agency for Healthcare Research and Quality (AHRQ) and through additional supplementation that further addressed additional key questions and more recently published literature.
 A research librarian experienced in conducting literature searches for comparative effectiveness reviews searched in Ovid MEDLINE (January 1990 – October 2014), Cochrane Central Register of Controlled Trials (through September 2014), Cochrane Database of Systematic Reviews (through September 2014), Health Technology Assessment (through 3rd Quarter, 2014), National Health Sciences Economic Evaluation Database (through 3rd Quarter, 2014), and Database of Abstracts of Reviews of Effects (through 3rd Quarter, 2014) to capture both published and grey literature.
 Database searches resulted in 3,740 potentially relevant articles.
 After dual review of abstracts and titles, 643 articles were selected for full-text dual review, and 149 studies (in 192 publications) were determined to meet inclusion criteria and were included in this review.
 The AHRQ review was then updated by a consultant methodologist though September 2, 2015.
 Reference lists and previous systematic reviews were also reviewed for additional studies.
 This supplementation added 29 studies to the completed systematic review used in the creation of guideline statements.
+The guideline underwent review in 2019.
+The updated search (June 1, 2015 to November 22, 2019) identified 1,626 abstracts, of which 76 met inclusion criteria.
 When sufficient evidence existed, the body of evidence for a particular treatment was assigned a strength rating of A (high), B (moderate) or C (low) for support of Strong, Moderate, or Conditional Recommendations.
 In the absence of sufficient evidence, additional information is provided as Clinical Principles and Expert Opinions.
 The 38 statements created vary in level of evidence, but none include Level A evidence, and a majority are Level C evidence.

 Urine Markers after Diagnosis of Bladder Cancer